nickhuynhq/NEX1/README.md

 ## Update Log

+**(October 27, 2022)**
+- Fix upload prompt not appearing when uploading
+- Video preview not styled correctly on upload page
+- Dark mode input fields not visible on upload page

 **(October 16, 2022)**
 - Fix bug where Video is not centered in mobile view
 - Styling and formatting adjustments